Toll Free USA & Canada: 1-800-704-6234

 This morning we’re off to the Sacred Valley, and then on to Machu Picchu on the afternoon train.
 Fifteen hundred feet lower than Cusco, the warm and fertile Sacred Valley was of immense strategic and agricultural importance to the Incas.
 We’ll visit two sites today: Ollantaytambo and Pisac.
 Pisac is a beautiful Andean town with a great handicrafts market.
 After walking through the market and bargaining for Andean goods, we’ll head up to the imposing Inca fortress/temple above the town.
 Continuing on, Ollantaytambo is the only Inca village still inhabited in the present day.
 Peer through ancient, trapezoidal doorways into courtyards where life has changed little in 500 years, then explore the huge ruins which loom above the town.
 Afternoon train to Aguas Calientes, below Machu Picchu, where we’ll spend the night.

 Sunrise at majestic Machu Picchu!
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven manmade wonders of the world.
-After a guided Machu Picchu tour, take your time and enjoy this magnificent place.
+On your private guided Machu Picchu tour, you will visit the guardhouse, main gate, agricultural zones, temple of three windows, astronomical observatory, main square, sacred rock, group of three doorways, royal enclosures, temple of the condor, fountains and tower areas.
+After the tour, take your time and enjoy this magnificent place.
 During peak visiting hours (10-2), try a hike on one of the surrounding Inca trails on Wayna Picchu or Machu Picchu Mountain.
 Return by train and car to Cusco in the evening.

 Morning flight to Lima.
 International flights may depart any time after 12pm.